mrippey/Almost-APT/README.md

 After watching the tutorial by [maksimKorzh](https://github.com/maksimKorzh/code-monkey-search), I was intrigued to find out what I could also do with some Flask and MongoDB.

 Almost-APT focuses on cyber threat actors who have not quite yet been designated as APT's (Advanced Persistent Threats).
-This simple application allows users to search for information on different threat actor groups, with additional details like malware utilized, sectors targeted, and countries targeted.
+The purpose of this Almost-APT is to allow users to search for information on maybe not so well known threat actors.

+Information currently available to users:
+* Countries targeted
+* Sectors targeted
+* Malware used

 ## :clipboard: TODO:
+* Get rid of the Python List output in the information displayed to the user.
+* Add functionality to Home and Links.
+* Add/remove rows on output page to what is most likely interesting to the user.
+* Allow users to query by malware used, in addition to group name.
-* Continue updating the application with Javascript to make the environment more interactive for the user.
+* Add some Javascript (still learning) to provide a more interactive experience.
-* Edit the text search parameters in MongoDB to have a user search by malware used.
-* Keep learning web development!!

 ## :nut_and_bolt: Usage:
 * This app is currently under development, and will not be ready for production for some time.
 Check back here occasionally!